 The customer journey map is intended to outline every step the customer goes through and not what your sales process already is.
 In other words, you’re mapping things from the customer’s point of view.
 Again, this isn’t a sales pipeline where you’re just mapping the stages of the sales process and determining where the lead is.
 You’re going much further by looking at how they interact with each stage of the entire buyer’s journey.

 Are they not responding well enough to your email campaigns or social media ads?
-Do they find themselves frustrated after making a purchase because the process took too long?
+Do they have pain points after purchasing because the process took too long?
 Were the sales agents knowledgeable enough to offer a more personalized experience?
 If your map isn’t helping to answer these questions, you know you need to dig deeper by creating customer experience surveys and following up more.

-Now that we know what customer journey maps are, what kinds there are, and what mistakes to avoid, we can highlight some examples of customer journey maps while breaking each one down on what’s working and how they differ from one another.
+Now that we know what customer journey maps are, what kinds there are, and what mistakes to avoid, we can highlight some examples of customer journey maps while breaking each one down on what’s working and how the storyboards differ from one another.

 As we’ve already discussed, customer journey maps are a visual representation of the entire customer journey.
 Here you can see the stages outlined clearly, starting with Awareness and ending with Loyalty.
 On the bottom, you can also see the steps that break down each stage.
 The good thing about this is that software isn’t even necessary.
 This can be drawn out provided you’re updating the journey regularly.
 However, CRM software, for example, can automate this entire process and ensure user-error plays no role in it.